 2. Click View Attempts link shown next to the learner name to view the submission made by that learner.

 The number of attempts made by the learners will be mentioned in parenthesis, in case learner have made more than one attempt for the assignment (for assignments in which instructors have allowed multiple submissions).
 For example, in the following screenshot, Jessica Karl have made 2 attempts for the assignment and therefore it is mentioned "View Attempts (2)".
 A Pending Review text will be shown for the attempts that are not yet graded by you.

-3. On the view submission page, you will see the submission text, links and attachments made by the learner (as per the assignment submission settings).
+3. On the attempts page, you will see the submission text, links and attachments etc added by the learner (as per the assignment submission settings).

 4. By default, Teamie consider learners' most recent attempt for grading.
 Click the Attempt drop down and select any other attempt for grading, if required.

 2. The most recent attempt will be shown by default.
-Click the Attempt drop down and select the required attempt for deletion.
+Click the Attempt drop down and select the required attempt that you wish to delete.

-3. Once you have selected the attempt for deletion, click Delete this attempt icon.
+3. Once you have selected the attempt for deletion, click the Delete icon.

-4. Click Yes, Delete! button to confirm and delete the selected learner's attempt.
+4. A confirmation message appears.
+Click Yes, Delete! button to confirm and delete the selected learner's attempt.
 Click Cancel to go back.